greim/hoxy/rules/readme.markdown

 Rules
 =====

-Hoxy reads the rules file upon startup.
+Hoxy reads `rules.txt` upon startup.
 For each request, hoxy executes all rules found in it.
 You may edit and resave the rules file at any time without needing to restart hoxy, however saving a malformed rule will cause hoxy to print an error to the console and ignore that rule.

 Rule Syntax Overview
 ====================